PugConDoin/javascript-simple-to-do/README.md

 - It serves as an exercise in event handling.
 - No attention is given to styling with CSS.
 - There is no persistent data storage.
-  -There is no use of local storage.
+- There is no use of local storage.

 ## Notes About Persistent Data and Real-World Application